 Genomics and Molecular Biology (GMBSR)

 The Microarray and Next-Gen Sequencing Section provides technologies that enable profiling of gene expression, miRNA, CpG Island, and CGH on a whole-genome scale, and provides high-quality genomics and microarray data.
 The Speed Congenics Service facilitates the development of congenic mice in support of pre-clinical projects.
 We provide expert advice on mouse speed congenic development, mouse genetic background analysis and mouse genetic mapping.
 The Molecular Biology Section provides DNA fragment analysis, qPCR, Sanger sequencing and NanoString Technology.

 Immune Monitoring and Flow Cytometry (DartLab)

-The Immune Monitoring and Flow Cytometry Resource provides multiple services including isolation and cryopreservation of PBMCs and plasma/serum for clinical trials, as well as a spectrum of immunoassays and can develop customized immunoassays.
-DartLab also provides dedicated equipment such as a cell sorter, flow cytometers, ELISPOT reader, Bio-Plex array reader, and RoboSep.
-We provide support for experimental design, analysis, and interpretation and offer a quarterly Flow Cytometry course.
+DartLab, the Immune Monitoring and Flow Cytometry Resource, provides services including isolation and cryopreservation of PBMCs and plasma/serum for clinical trials, as well as a spectrum of immunoassays and can develop customized immunoassays.
+DartLab also provides dedicated equipment such as cell sorters, flow cytometers, ELISPOT reader, Bio-Plex array reader, and a Seahorse XFe96.
+We provide support for experimental design, analysis, and interpretation and offer instrument training and a biannual Flow Cytometry course.